Aspley

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 362 daily trips across all routes, equating to roughly 41 weekly trips per individual stop.
+Service frequency averages 362 trips daily across all routes, equating to about 41 weekly trips per stop.

 Frequently Asked Questions - Transport